 Our current project is located in a U.S. National Marine Sanctuary that is managed by NOAA.
 Critical ecological knowledge about the health of the sanctuary food web will inform conservation practices.
 An additional goal is to screen the vast resource of bacterial genomes to identify novel gene clusters that have a high potential to identify natural products to improve public health.
 We are generating unique DNA libraries that possess key genes coding for secondary metabolites, including antibiotics.

-We published an article in Marine Genomics that investigates the microbial biodiversity in the Stellwagen Bank National Marine Sanctuary (SBNMS).
+We have published articles in Scientific Reports and Marine Genomics that investigates the microbial biodiversity in the Stellwagen Bank National Marine Sanctuary (SBNMS).
 Quantification of sequenced samples showed the strain Streptomyces scabrisporus NF3 to have high potential for secondary metabolites.
 These results enable preliminary identification of the SBNMS sites with the highest potential for harboring secondary metabolite biosynthetic gene clusters with respect to Streptomyces (NF3) genomics regions

 On the horizon we have an exciting project underway.
-Strains isolated from marine bacteria with the highest concentration of secondary metabolites are being targeted, which contribute to the majority of bioactive compounds and yield non-ribosomal peptide synthases, a valuable drug source product .
+Strains isolated from marine bacteria with the highest concentration of secondary metabolites are being targeted, which contribute to the majority of bioactive compounds and yield non-ribosomal peptide synthases, a valuable drug source product [Owen et al. 2013].
 MMI's strategy focuses on the identification of novel biosynthetic pathways of microorganisms living in the ocean environment to develop a drug discovery program.

 Owen et al. 2013.
 Mapping gene clusters within arrayed metagenomics libraries to expand the structural diversity of biomedically relevant natural products.